Skip to contents

 5. Update the version number in the NEWS.md and DESCRIPTION files.

-8. If everything looks good, approve the pull request and merge develop into master (without squashing commits).
+7. If everything looks good, approve the pull request and merge develop into main (without squashing commits).

-11. Update for HPC4Health users: Download the tar.gz file of the newest package version and save it in R:/GEMINI/HPC4Health/Rgemini versions/.
+10. Update for HPC4Health users: Download the tar.gz file of the newest package version and save it in R:/GEMINI/HPC4Health/Rgemini versions/.
 Submit a request on the HPC4Health File Transfer Log for the package file to be transferred to /mnt/nfs/pkgs/GEMINI/.
-Ask the systems team to send out an email to all HPC4Health users announcing the new release.
+Ask the systems team to install the updated package globally for all users and send out an email to all HPC4Health users announcing the new release.